jgarzik/playground21/signing/README.md

 Demonstrates:

-* Public key authentication (only signs contract based on previously suppled public key)
+* Participating in a P2SH, P2PKH, and/or multisig contract, by generating and providing a public key upon request.

 * Signing a bitcoin transaction

 * Broadcasting a bitcoin transaction to the bitcoin network

+* Public key authentication (only signs transaction for contract based on public key supplied at first contact)

 Running the server